 Is Augusta Precious Metals in any Ongoing Lawsuits?

-The answer is none.
+The answer is no.

 Did Augusta Precious Metals have any Lawsuits?